 Website (Japanese only) | Google Maps

-Today many of the beautiful residences have been turned into museums to visitors can experience the splendor of the recent past.
+Today many of the beautiful residences have been turned into museums so visitors can experience the splendor of the recent past.

 7. Cultural Path Shumokukan

 Shumokukan was the former residence of Tamesaburo Imoto, a wealthy pottery and porcelain trader.
-Shumokukan, built in 1926, has a western-style building and Japanese-style building that includes a tea ceremony room and a very lovely Japanese garden.
+Shumokukan, built in 1926, has a Western-style building and a Japanese-style building that includes a tea ceremony room and a very lovely Japanese garden.

 Cultural Path Shumokukan (文化のみち 橦木館)